jtfrey/job-templating-tool/README.md

                         array index to parameter values) should be written;
-                        use "-" to write the index to stdout, if not specified then no index is written --array-index <integer>, -a <integer>
+                        use "-" to write the index to stdout, if not specified then no index is written --append-to-catalog   if the indexing catalog file exists, append to it rather than overwriting it --array-index <integer>, -i <integer>
                         starting index for the job array --use-flat-layout, -f
-                        do not create subdirectories for each job array index, put all files in the current directory --directory-prefix <prefix>, -P <prefix>
+                        do not create subdirectories for each job array index, just put all generated files in the current directory --prefix <prefix>, -P <prefix>
-                        when using the subdirectory for each job array index, prefix this string on the job array index; e.g. for "-P ./JOB_" the directories ./JOB_1, ./JOB_2, etc. would be generated --index-format-in-paths <python-conversion>
+                        prefix the given string on every file generated/copied/symlinked by the program; e.g. for
+                        directory mode and "-P ./JOB_" the directories ./JOB_1, ./JOB_2, etc. would be generated (trailing path separators are very significant, as they imply a subdirectory and not a prefix on a filename) --index-format-in-paths <python-conversion>
-                        Python format conversion specification to turn the integer job array index into a file name component, e.g. ":04d" for names like "0001" and "0102"; default is ":d" for names like "1" and "102" --ignore-templating-errors
+                        Python format conversion specification to turn the integers (like the job array index) into a file name component, e.g. ":04d" for names like "0001" and "0102"; default is ":d" for names like "1" and "102" --ignore-templating-errors
                         do not exit on templating errors, continue trying to generate the rest of the templated content

+directory mode:
+  options available when not doing flat layout

+  --jobs-per-directory <count>, -j <count>
+                        create a hierarchy of directories such that no more than this many job subdirectories appear in each leaf directory; e.g. for --jobs-per-directory=4 and 16
+                        generated job subdirectories, the paths would be
+                        <prefix>/{0,1,2,3}/<job-array-index>, which each
+                        first-level directory under prefix having 4 job subdirectories
+  --copy <filepath>, -C <filepath>
+                        copy the given path to each job subdirectory (can be specified multiple times) --symlink <filepath>, -s <filepath>
+                        create a symbolic link to the given path in each job subdirectory (can be specified multiple times) --array-base-index <index>
+                        when used in conjuncation with --jobs-per-
+                        directory/-j, this is the lowest possible index in the array; useful for working on a subset of a larger job array (using --array-index/-a, --array-size) --array-size <count>  when used in conjuncation with --jobs-per- directory/-j, the hierarchy is structured as though there are this many jobs in the array; useful for working on a subset of a larger job array (using --array-index/-a, --array-base-index)

 A <param-spec> consists of <param-name>=<value-list>, where <param-name> uses any characters except equals (=).
 The <value-list> is a comma-separated list